MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 An essential aspect of working toward any sustainability goal is tracking and quantifying progress.
 If you can't track and measure the impact, you'll never be sure if the efforts are worthwhile.
 The Emissions Impact Dashboard is a Power BI dashboard that will give you a measure of the carbon impact of all your services and resource groups in your Azure subscription(s).

-The Emissions Impact Dashboard produce insights in various forms, and allows for a wide range of reporting capabilities:
+The Emissions Impact Dashboards produce insights in various forms, and allows for a wide range of reporting capabilities:

 - Series of visual representations in the dashboard itself.
 - Snapshot export to Excel, Power Point and PDF.